 Finally, add the cooked pasta and stir to combine.
 Taste and adjust the salt, pepper, or hot sauce as desired.

 SUBSTITUTIONS AND ADDITIONS:

-To make this dish less naughty than regular spinach artichoke dip, I substituted neufchatel cheese for cream cheese (1/3 less fat, folks!), nixed the mayonnaise and mozzarella and added in some milk instead.
-Besides, I needed this to be a bit more saucy than dip-like in order to coat the pasta.
+To make this Spinach Artichoke Pasta less naughty than the dip, you can substituted neufchatel cheese for cream cheese (1/3 less fat).
+I also nixed the mayonnaise and mozzarella that are in traditional spinach artichoke dip and used some milk instead because I needed this to be a bit more saucy than dip-like in order to coat the pasta.
 You could also sub low-fat sour cream for the regular if you want.
 I wouldn’t suggest using fat free sour cream or cheeses in this as they don’t do well texturally when melted or in sauces.

 If you don’t want to use spicy hot sauce, I would substitute it with lemon juice.
 You need the acidic tang given by either the vinegar in the hot sauce or the lemon juice to brighten up the creamy sauce.
 I found that the hot sauce wasn’t spicy enough for me so I ended up adding red pepper flakes too.

 Okay, one more thing.
-This is a vegetarian dish but some grilled chicken, crab or lobster meat would be EXCELLENT mixed in.
+Grilled chicken, crab or lobster meat would be EXCELLENT mixed in if you want a little more protein.
 Just sayin’.